mitric-lab/programming_theochem/src/05-hartree_fock/01-scf_procedure.md

 ## The SCF Procedure

-Because the Fock operator itself depends on its own solutions, the Hartree-Fock equation, or rather the Rothaan-Hall equation, cannot be solved using conventional eigenvalue solvers.
+Because the Fock operator itself depends on its solutions, the Hartree-Fock equation, or rather the Rothaan-Hall equation, cannot be solved using conventional eigenvalue solvers.